100 Notable alumni of

 -

-Associate Professor Giles Ji Ungpakorn is a Thai-British academic, and Marxist political activist.
-He formerly worked as a teacher at Chulalongkorn University.
+Giles Ji Ungpakorn is a Thai-British academic, and Marxist political activist, who formerly worked as a teacher at Chulalongkorn University.
 He worked as an associate professor in the Faculty of Political Science, Chulalongkorn University, before he fled to the United Kingdom in 2009 after facing a lèse majesté charge in Thailand.

 -